Manhunt for escaped killer continues for 6th day, leaving school districts closed and a Pennsylvania community on edge – KION546

 Drummond said he then watched as Cavalcante walked out of his home, taking food in the process.
 US Marshals returned to the home Sunday, searching the woods alongside his property, Drummond said.

-Cavalcante was spotted again on a surveillance camera a little after midnight Sunday about 1.5 miles away from the prison, the Chester County District Attorney’s Office said in a Facebook post on Saturday morning – and police received a report of an attempted burglary Sunday in nearby Pocopson Township, the Facebook post says.
+Cavalcante was spotted on a surveillance camera early Saturday about 1.5 miles from the prison, the Chester County District Attorney’s Office said in a Facebook post on Saturday morning – and police received a report of an attempted burglary Friday night in nearby Pocopson Township, the Facebook post says.

 A state trooper also saw Cavalcante in the area, Bivens said during a news conference Monday.